harmora-project/harmora/README.md

 ### Resume from a stage

-To continue from the metrics stage, run:
+To continue from the metrics stage:

 ```bash
 python scripts/run_full_pipeline.py --from-stage metrics